microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverysearch-post-custodiansources.md

 ## Request body
 In the request body, supply a JSON representation of the [dataSource](../resources/security-datasource.md) object.

-You can specify the following properties when creating a **dataSource**.
+You can specify the following properties when you create a **dataSource**.

 |Property|Type|Description|
 |:---|:---|:---|